What happens if I don’t use the original charger for my cell phone?

 All Android phones have the ability to detect the type of charger that is connected to them, this allows them to protect the phone’s battery; If you connect a different charger, the phone automatically disables the fast charging system.
 The reason is because the brands use different fast charging technology and since they are not compatible, it is deactivated.

-This happens only if the charger you are connecting is also original, since if you use a generic or pirated charger, the battery of your cell phone can inflate and therefore be damaged; This is because the chargers are in charge of regulating the amount of energy that reaches our phone.
+This happens only if the charger you are connecting is also original, since if you use a generic or pirated charger, your cell phone’s battery can inflate and therefore be damaged; This is because the chargers are in charge of regulating the amount of energy that reaches our phone.

 How to prevent my phone from being damaged?